-Tools for Analysis and Strategy Development: Gendered sub-sector information can be collected using different methodologies: household surveys, key-informant interviews, in-depth interviews and FGDs.
-AIP-PRISMA used FGDs to collect gendered information on sub-sectors and interventions.
-The findings for each sub-sector were written up in an FGD Gendered information Sub-sector Report.
-This report is a sub sector analysis on gender division of labor.
+Gendered sub-sector information can be collected using different methodologies: household surveys, key-informant interviews, in-depth interviews and FGDs.
+AIP-Rural used FGDs to collect information on sub-sectors and interventions.
+The findings for each sub-sector were written up in an FGD Report.

-- ✓ Tool 2 Focus Group Discussion Guide - ✓ Tool 3: Focus Group Discussion Gender Division of Roles Sub-sector Report
+- ✓ Tool 2: FGD Guide - √ Tool 3: FGD Report